RanjanGupta-BigData/Ignition_Integrtaion_POC/docs/POC_Documentation.md

 # Ignition Integration POC — Complete Documentation

-*Prepared for: Developer training / Miro board content* *Covers: use case, architecture, what was built, and an onboarding guide for developers new to Ignition*
+*Prepared for: Developer  / Miro board *
+*Covers: use case, architecture, what was built, and an onboarding guide for developers new to Ignition*

 ---